United States Register Travel insurance Destinations

 Animals and Illness

-Travellers are cautioned to avoid contact with animals, including dogs, snakes, rodents, birds, and bats.
+Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
 Certain infections found in North America, like rabies, can be shared between humans and animals.

 Medical services and facilities